twbs/bootstrap/site/docs/4.4/components/forms.md

 {% capture callout %}
 ##### Input group validations
-For input groups, put feedback messages as a sibling element of the input group and add the `.is-{valid|invalid}` class to the `.input-group`.
-Placing feedback messages in a input group encounters border radius issues.
-[See this comment for workaround](https://github.com/twbs/bootstrap/issues/25110#issuecomment-586565165).
+Input groups have difficulty with validation styles unfortunately.
+Our recommendation is to place feedback messages as sibling elements of the `.input-group` that has `.is-{valid|invalid}`.
+Placing feedback messages within input groups breaks the `border-radius`.
+[See this comment for workaround.](https://github.com/twbs/bootstrap/issues/25110#issuecomment-586565165)
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}